 Not everyone is an instagram model.
 Nicole will give you gentle posing guidance so that you will be able to have photographs that are natural and relaxed.
 She has a lot of corny jokes – ranging from the most awful dad jokes to the most inappropriate. 🙂

-4. Nicole cares
+4. Nicole cares about your elopement

 High resolution digital photographs are delivered via online gallery.